gumaerc-testorg/20.109-spring-2010/content/pages/assignments/module-1-assignment-rna-computational-analysis.md

 {{< anchor "Part_II:_" >}}{{< /anchor >}}Part II: MEME Analysis
 ---------------------------------------------------------------

 MEME is a program that identifies "statistically significant" contiguous sequences that are common to a group of DNA or protein sequences.
-You can learn at the [MEME Overview](http://meme.sdsc.edu/meme/intro.html) page and associated links.
+You can learn at the {{% resource_link "5be8f894-eb0c-4540-8d2c-cba47e9ad3e4" "MEME Overview" %}} page and associated links.

 ### Exercise

 In this part of your assignment, you will be analyzing your sequence data to determine if there are any motifs that are enriched in your selected library pool.
 Using the sequence data derived from the variable region of your putative aptamers, perform a MEME analysis.

 1. Create a .txt file containing the variable region sequences derived from only your unique clones in FASTA format.
 Alternatively, you can paste these in as before.
-2. Go to the [MEME Web site](http://meme.sdsc.edu/meme/intro.html).
+2. Go to the {{% resource_link "5be8f894-eb0c-4540-8d2c-cba47e9ad3e4" "MEME Web site" %}}.
 Choose the MEME option, and follow the directions for entering your sequences.
 You will need to enter a valid email address to receive a link to your data for easy future access.
 3. Use the following settings for your analysis:
     *   Motif Frequency (how many occurrences of the motif you expect per sequence) = Zero or one
     *   Motif width (the number of contiguous bases you expect your recovered motif will contain): Minimum = 8 and Maximum = 15